pcelman/huddle-landing/README.md

 - Uses Flexbox to create a responsive layout that adapts to different screen sizes.
 - Switches from a row-based layout to a column-based layout on smaller screens.
 - Provides a consistent user experience across different devices.

+## Getting Started

+To use this code in your own project, simply copy the files into your project directory.

+## Usage

+Open the `index.html` file in your web browser to view the responsive layout in action.
+Try resizing the browser window to see the layout change from a row-based layout to a column-based layout.

+## Contributing

+If you find any issues with this code or have suggestions for improvements, feel free to open an issue or submit a pull request.

+## License

+This code is released under the MIT License.
+See the `LICENSE` file for more information.